LastPass extends data security with Aus data centre

 To support this growth, an expansion of LastPass global infrastructure was required, the company stated.

-The addition of the Australian data centre is important for public and private organisations, according to LastPass.
+The addition of the Australian data center is important for public and private organisations, according to LastPass.
 This is because there is an urgent and continuing need to reassure consumers and users of government services that their data is being stored and managed with the appropriate security and access safeguards in place.

 LogMeIn VP Asia Pacific and Japan Lindsay Brown says, “Every data breach that is publicised diminishes customer trust and it's not easy to replace.
 More businesses are taking steps to avoid becoming the next headline.
 Knowing where your data is being stored is key to maintaining a good security posture."